kairsas/rust-payload-offloading-for-aws/README.md

-# rust-payload-offloading-for-aws
+# payload-offloading-for-aws

-Large Payload offloading to S3, compatible with existing java libs.
+Large Payload offloading to S3, compatible with existing AWS Java libraries.

-When sending / receiving on sns/sqs, large message payloads will offload/download to/from S3 in this format:
+When sending or receiving via SNS/SQS, large message payloads will be offloaded to or download from S3 in this format:

 ```json
 [